 - Overall Runner-Up: $5,000

-The judging criteria used in this round is the same as that used in the final competition.
-Ten finalist teams will be announced by February 24, 2017.
-These teams will be flown to New York will be provided with two nights of lodging, and will present their proposal at the finals competition on April 7, 2017.
+Ten finalist teams will be announced by March 12, 2018.
+These teams will be flown to London and will be provided with two nights of lodging, and are expected to present their proposal at the finals competition on April 13, 2018.